cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/changed_resources/_service_bindings_in_v3.md

 Audit events of type `audit.service_key.start_create` and  `audit.service_key.start_delete` have been added to track when an async create or delete `key` service credential binding operation has started.

+Audit events of type `audit.service_binding.update` and `audit.service_key.update` are recorded when metadata update is requested.

 Read more about the [service credential binding resource](#service-credential-binding-experimental).